 Mt.
 Fenton.

-The train runs along the west side of their property.
+Running along the west side of the property.

 Crossing gates protect the service road into the grounds.